...

 Personal finances- it’s not all math!

 This is not the case.
 Not only is math not a major factor in budgeting, but it also pales in comparison to how important something like personal decision-making and self-control is when it comes to budgeting and being able to control our spending.
 It’s like eating better and trying to lose weight.
 We can read all the books and blogs in the world but if we have no self-control, we have exactly zero chance of losing weight.
-The same can be said about personal finances.
+The same applies to personal finances.
 You will never get ahead in personal finances without first figuring out how to control your behavior.
 For some of us that may be even trickier than learning how to do the math.

-Where does this leave you as you contemplate divorce?
-Are you ready to take on the monumental challenge of behavior modification?
-Telling yourself “No” is not easy especially when you are going through a divorce.
-You probably feel like the world is pulling at you in so many directions at once that you cannot keep track of things.
 The reality is that this is the first thing that you must come to grips with as you attempt to not overspend during a divorce.
-This is a goal that may be easier said than done.
-A divorce is one of those areas where you can trick yourself into thinking that any spending you do is justified given your circumstances.
+Achieving this goal may prove easier said than done.
+Divorce is a situation where it’s easy to justify spending due to the circumstances.
 I’m doing it for my future or I’m doing it for my kids can be common justifications that you use on yourselves.
 That could be related to spending within and outside the divorce, alike.

 These are just that, though- justifications.
 We justify our actions based on things we can’t control.
 If you take away anything from this blog post it should be that you absolutely can control how you approach subjects like this.
 Budgeting and personal finances are well within your control.
 You can do it.
 I can’t do it for you, but you can do it for yourself.’
 Read on to learn how to not overspend in a divorce.
 I can promise you we are going to be light on the math and heavy on the creativity when it comes to figuring out the finances associated with a divorce.